Welcome to today's edition of the Rush 24-7 podcast.

 I mean, even two New York Times reporters were detained.

-Now, this is supposed to make us feel what exactly.
+Now, this is supposed to make us feel what exactly?

 How are we supposed to feel?

-We're supposed to feel outrage over it.
+Are we supposed to feel outrage over it?

-I don't feel any outrage over.
+I don't feel any outrage over it.

-Uh, do we feel happy?
+Do we feel happy?

 Remember now, we're supporting the people who are doing this.